zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

     ![](images/studentguide/Picture105.png)

  - Once the SSH Keys have been created, click on the **Download** button.
 A file named **sshkeybundle.zip** will download to your Browser's configured download directory.
-Click on **Done** to close the dialog.
+Once the zip file has downloaded, click on **Done** to close the dialog.

     ![](images/studentguide/Picture106.png)